lawrenceevalyn/THE-DISS/writing/DISSERTATION.md/DISSERTATION.md

 Then it was time to choose 10 random numbers between 1 and 51090 (inclusive).
 I used the random.org Random Integer Set Generator to generate 1 set with 10 unique random integers, with each integer between 1 and 51090 (inclusive).
 This generated the following set: 3585, 6427, 11770, 13646, 15284, 15442, 21963, 37041, 44564, 48755.
 I then looked up each of those row numbers in OpenRefine to find my titles.

 Suarez: “Lacking the resources to conduct a detailed analysis of the entire ESTC from 1701 to 1800, I have resorted to sampling.
 Electing to examine all eighteenth-century records that appear in years ending in three -- 1703, 1713, 1723 and so on -- I have sought to avoid a number of cohort effects, most especially the cumulation of indeterminate records into years ending in ‘0’ or ‘1’ and, to a lesser degree, ‘5’.”
 (41)

+# 1790s synthesis

+The 1790s often capture our imagination for their poetic and political revolutions, but beyond *Lyrical Ballads* and the ‘pamphlet wars’ the print mediascape of the late eighteenth century \[has a trait\].

+It is hard not to read these texts, anachronistically, for their failures.
+A medicine that claims to treat scurvy, tubercular swelling, and leprosy, such as the THING advertised in \[TITLE\], might call to mind the long period of time in which the eighteenth century failed to take notice of the cure for scurvy which was demonstrated experimentally by LIND in YEAR.
+A chapbook prophecy promising “war and rumours of war”

+One reason that literary history matters is that the fate of texts like Erasmus Darwin’s *Zoonomia* rests in our hands.
+As a medical text, *Zoonomia* is painfully full of failures: it begins from a few fundamentally untenable assumptions, takes them to wild conclusions, and prescribes treatments that seem sometimes beneficial only by accident.
+Moreover, since it largely follows existing trends in medical theories, even its wrongness is generally overshadowed by the more seminal and illustrative wrongness of XXX (cite scurvy guy).
+The assessment “ILLUSTRATIVE QUOTE” falls far short of the texts own earnest aspiration to BE A NEWTON. \[and yet we still respect it too much\]

+# Textual selection

+I have attempted, above, to form a narrative about the 1790s.
+It has little in common with many other narratives of this decade, because it is the product of an intentionally unconventional research methodology. \[LOTS ABOUT OUR RESEARCH METHODS, FROM PIPER AND UNDERWOOD; TALK ABOUT HOW CLOSE READING DOES ACTUALLY WORK\]

+The rest of this dissertation has been centrally concerned with the impacts of textual selection, writ large. \[PARA ON THIS\]

+How, then, did I come to read the texts from which I drew my evidence for this narrative of the 1790s?
+Through the logical extreme as a counter to selection bias of various kind: random selection.

 **3585**